Office 365 Message Encryption

 For a detailed list of the differences between the previous version of OME and the new OME capabilities, see Compare versions of OME.

 When someone sends an email message that matches an encryption mail flow rule, the message is encrypted before it's sent.
 All Office 365 end-users that use Outlook clients to read mail receive native, first-class reading experiences for encrypted and rights-protected mail even if they're not in the same organization as the sender.
 Supported Outlook clients include Outlook desktop, Outlook Mac, Outlook mobile on iOS and Android, and Outlook on the web (formerly known as Outlook Web App).

 Recipients of encrypted messages who receive encrypted or rights-protected mail sent to their Outlook.com, Gmail, and Yahoo accounts receive a wrapper mail that directs them to the OME Portal where they can easily authenticate using a Microsoft account, Gmail, or Yahoo credentials.

 End-users that read encrypted or rights-protected mail on clients other than Outlook also use the OME portal to view encrypted and rights-protected messages that they receive.

-In addition, if the sender of the protected mail is in GCC High and the recipient is outside of GCC High, including commercial Office 365 users, Outlook.com users, and users of other email providers such as Gmail, the recipient receives a wrapper mail that redirects to the OME Portal where the recipient is able to read and reply to the message.
-Otherwise, if the sender and recipient are both in the GCC High environment, then recipients that use Outlook clients to read mail receive native, first-class reading experiences for encrypted and rights-protected mail even if they're not in the same organization as the sender.
+If the sender of the protected mail is in GCC High and the recipient is outside of GCC High, including commercial Office 365 users, Outlook.com users, and users of other email providers such as Gmail, the recipient receives a wrapper mail.
+The wrapper mail directs the recipient to the OME Portal where the recipient is able to read and reply to the message.
+Otherwise, if the sender and recipient are both in the GCC High environment, even if they're not in the same organization, then recipients that use Outlook clients to read mail receive native, first-class reading experiences for encrypted and rights-protected mail.
 For more information about the different experience in GCC High, see Compare versions of OME.